 It might just need a good wash or a lick of paint.
 Perhaps you’re after a privacy screen for a specific area, or maybe it needs replacing altogether.
 Either way, it’s time to surround yourself in style and invest in your peace and quiet!

 15. Build a front wall

 A front wall can offer some structure and reverence to your property, whilst also controlling foot traffic and boundary demarcation.
 Additionally, at certain heights, it can even boost security and reduce traffic noise!
 If you’re intrigued, browse these front wall designs to find one that’s right for your property.

 16. Re-evaluate your shelter

 This goes further than simply switching on the creepy-crawly.
-Consider the entire pool area, as a whole; are there pool toys past their prime?
+Consider the entire pool area; are there pool toys past their prime?
 Do you need to freshen up the seating options or styling themes?
 Could the pool coping use a good scrub?
 You’d be amazed at what a couple of towel hooks, lounge chairs and a beach umbrella could do!

 20. Clean or re-stain the decking

-It takes a bit of effort, but boy, does it make a difference.
-A clean deck feels amazing under-foot; but a re-stained deck is practically new!
-This is also the perfect time to bang in any rogue nails or sand down any splinters that you keep meaning to get to…
+It takes a bit of effort, but boy does it make a difference.
+A clean deck feels amazing underfoot, but a re-stained deck is practically new!
+Of course, this is also the perfect time to bang in any rogue nails or sand down any splinters that have been on your to-do list.

 22. Transform the sides of your house